Zone

 Circumstances:

-En route from Luton to Frankfurt, while on a night cargo service (flight EXT114), at an altitude of 11,000 feet, the crew declared an emergency after both engines failed almost simultaneously.
-The crew was cleared to divert to the nearest airport that was Liège-Bierset.
-After being cleared to descend to FL60, the crew contacted Brussels ATC and was vectored for an approach to runway 23L.
-Due to the critical situation, the crew requested a straight-in approach.
-While descending to the airport, the aircraft crashed in a wooded area located near Seraing, about nine km southeast of the airport.
-The aircraft was destroyed by impact forces and a post crash fire and both pilots were killed.
+En route from Luton to Frankfurt, while on a night cargo service (flight EXT114), at an altitude of 11,000 feet, the right engine failed and was shut down by the crew.
+Four minutes later, the left engine failed as well.
+The crew sent a Pan call and was cleared to divert to Liege-Bierset Airport.
+Vectored for an approach to runway 23L, the airplane passed FL040 when it entered an uncontrolled descent and crashed in a wooded area located in Seraing, in the south suburb of Liege, 8,3 km southeast of Liege Airport.
+The aircraft was destroyed by impact forces and both pilots were killed.

 Probable cause: